google/proto-quic/src/base/numerics/README.md

 The `CheckedNumeric` type implicitly converts from floating point and integer data types, and contains overloads for basic arithmetic operations (i.e.: `+`, `-`, `*`, `/` for all types and `%`, `<<`, `>>`, `&`, `|`, `^` for integers).
+However, *the variadic template functions are the prefered API,* as they remove type ambiguities and help prevent a number of common errors.
+The variadic functions can also be more performant, as the eliminate redundant expressions that are unavoidable with the with the operator overloads.
+(Ideally the compiler should optimize those away, but better to avoid them in the first place.)

-Type promotions are a slightly modified version of the [standard C/C++ numeric promotions ](http://en.cppreference.com/w/cpp/language/implicit_conversion#Numeric_promotions) with the two differences being that there is no default promotion to int and bitwise logical operations always return an unsigned of the wider type.
+Type promotions are a slightly modified version of the [standard C/C++ numeric promotions ](http://en.cppreference.com/w/cpp/language/implicit_conversion#Numeric_promotions) with the two differences being that *there is no default promotion to int* and *bitwise logical operations always return an unsigned of the wider type.*

 ### Members